jakeybob/covid19-scotland/README.md

 A breakdown of the daily deaths in Scotland, England, Wales and Northern Ireland, and how these compare to the total UK figure.
 ![](pics/uk_comp.png)

 By plotting the gradient of the above we can look at how the daily deaths are increasing, or decreasing.
 When the gradient is a constant positive value, the daily deaths are increasing at a constant exponential rate.
 When the gradient is zero (represented by the horizontal black line) the daily death rate is constant.
-When the gradient of the log daily deaths drops below zero, this indicates daily deaths are decreasing.
+When the gradient of the log daily deaths drops below zero, this indicates daily deaths are decreasing (i.e. the exponent of the exponential growth is now negative).

 ![](pics/uk_grad_comp.png)